What are Digital Marketing KPIs?

 Google hates 3 things in particular when it looks at websites and how to rank them - 1) Sites that lack mobile responsiveness 2) Sites which don't use 'HTTPS' (i.e. potentially insecure sites) and 3) Slow sites.
 You can use Google's free PageSpeed tool to get a score for your site.
 Work on speeding up your site and regularly monitoring that score over time.

-Marketing KPIs: New User to Returning User Ratio
+New User to Returning User Ratio

 Every visit to your site is not equal.
 When you start diving into your conversion rates, you'll likely notice that returning users (people who've been to your site before) have a much higher conversion rate than new users.

 That's because they've made a conscious effort to return to your site and are clearly interested in what you're doing.
 Measuring and increasing this ratio is key to driving healthy site conversion rates.
+Website performance like uptime and ping checks which can be monitored using synthetic monitoring tools, can play a vital role in improving this conversion.

 Hopefully, you've found our examples of KPIs for marketing teams useful!
 Next up, we'll be taking a look at KPIs for HR teams.